WaylonWalker/waylonwalker.com/pages/blog/parsing-rss-python.md

 title: 🐍 Parsing RSS feeds with Python
 date: 2020-07-13T03:00:00Z
 status: published
-description: I am looking into a way to replace my google reader experience
-    that I had back in 2013 before google took it from us.
-I am starting by learning how to parse feeds with python, and without much previous knowledge it proved to be much easier than anticipated thanks to the `feedparser` library.
 cover: '/static/parsing-rss-python.png'

 ---

 I am looking into a way to replace my google reader experience that I had back in 2013 before google took it from us.
 I am starting by learning how to parse feeds with python, and without much previous knowledge, it proved to be much easier than anticipated thanks to the `feedparser` library.

+This is how I used python to parse rss and setup my own custom feed.

 ## Install